glowkeeper/P3D/docs/labs/week5Session2.md

 ## Overview

-Unity enables you to create simple animations using a standard set of tools.

 You can animate _GameObjects_ in Unity using traditional keyframe animation techniques.
 [Keyframes](https://en.wikipedia.org/wiki/Key_frame) are points on a timeline that contain data about the GameObject animation, such as its Transform data.
 Essentially _keyframes_ indicate a change that produces an animation, so that, when it plays, Unity is able to interpolate the data from one keyframe to the next and animate the object.

 ## Make a Plant Grow